-What is the impact of AI & Robotics on Mobility?
+The impact of AI & Robotics on Mobility

-Keynote by Michiel van Ratingen, Secretary General at Euro NCAP
+Michiel van Ratingen - Secretary General at Euro NCAP

-Intertraffic Awards 2026 - Announcing the winners in the different categories, presented by Pieter Litjens, CEO CROW and Chairman of the Jury
+Announcement of the winners in the different categories, by Pieter Litjens, CEO CROW and Chairman of the Jury.

-Wrap-up and official kick-off of the Intertraffic Summit programme by master of ceremony Carlo van de Weijer
+Wrap-up and official kick-off of Intertraffic Amsterdam by Master of Ceremonies Carlo van de Weijer.

 Dr. Michiel van Ratingen (born 1966) is a leading figure in international vehicle safety assessment.
 He studied at the Eindhoven University of Technology in the Netherlands, earning MSc and PDEng degrees, and completed his PhD through Eindhoven University of Technology and the Medical University of Maastricht.